ruslansavchuk/kubernetes-the-hard-way/docs/01-container-runtime.md

 }
 ```

-Now, we created all proper files, required by runc to run the container (including container confguration and files which will be accesible from container).
+On this step we downloaded the busybox immage, unarchived it and created proper files, required by runc to run the container (including container confguration and files which will be accesible from container).
+So, lets run our container

 ```bash
 runc run busybox